nzoschke/shadowlink/README.md

 # Shadow Link

-Shadow Link is a bot that creates a collaborative playlist from music and video links shared in your Discord community.
+Shadow Link is a bot that creates a collaborative playlist of music and video links shared in your Discord server.

 - Add Shadow Link to your Discord server
 - Paste a YouTube link in a channel